chriswfoster/TodaysDate/README.md

 Cron job completed on Tue May  8 14:00:00 CDT 2018, server backup complete.

 Cron job completed on Wed May  9 09:00:00 CDT 2018, server backup complete.

+I opened my terminal to code on Wed May  9 09:56:46 CDT 2018

+Cron job completed on Thu May 10 09:00:00 CDT 2018, server backup complete.